paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 ## Forcing New Era

 Previous implementation of disabling had some mechanisms allowing for temporarily fully disabling validators and if too many were disabled forcing a new era.
-Substrate offered the ability to force a new era but it was also deemed unsafe as it could be abused and compromised the security of the network for instance by weakening the randomness used throughout the protocol.
+Frame staking pallet offered the ability to force a new era but it was also deemed unsafe as it could be abused and compromised the security of the network for instance by weakening the randomness used throughout the protocol.

-## Slashing Spans

-TODO

 </br></br></br>